aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to OTP within C++ Applications" h2="Convert PS to OTP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PS to OTP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert PS to OTP?</h2>

+If you are a C++ developer, you may need to integrate the PS to OTP conversion feature inside your C++ applications.
+This feature is useful for creating presentations, documents, and other types of files in the OTP format.
+It is also helpful for sharing the files with other users who may not have access to the original PS file.

+<h2>How Aspose.Total Helps for PS to OTP Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to export PS to PPTX and then convert PPTX to OTP.
+The process is simple and can be done in two steps.
+First, you can use Aspose.PDF for C++ to export PS to PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to OTP.
+Both APIs are available in the Aspose.Total for C++ package.
+This package also includes other APIs such as Aspose.Words for C++, Aspose.Cells for C++, and Aspose.Email for C++.
+All these APIs can help you to create, edit, and convert various types of documents, spreadsheets, and emails.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}